-The doctrine of mitigation of damages is often invoked by the defense to reduce or eliminate any award of damages.
+The doctrine of mitigation of damages – also called the “doctrine of avoidable consequences” in tort and contract law – is often invoked by the defense to reduce or eliminate any award of damages.

 Do I have a duty to mitigate damages?

 The mitigation of damages is an affirmative defense.
-The defendant has the burden of proving that you did not take reasonable efforts to mitigate your losses.3
+The defendant (be they the at-fault party or an insurance company) has the burden of proving that you did not take reasonable efforts to mitigate your losses.3

-What are some examples of the mitigation of damages?
+What are some examples of failing to mitigate damages?

-Mitigating damages can take a variety of forms.
+The failure to mitigate damages can take a variety of forms.
 It will depend on the specific facts of the accident.
-Some examples include:

 - in a wrongful death claim after a car accident, the victim died after refusing medical care because the medical attention would have gone against his religious beliefs,4

-- a nursery lost $17,000 in plants when excavators destroyed a pipeline that provided the business’ water, but failed to spend $600 to convey water through a different pipe and save some of the plants.6
+- a nursery lost $17,000 in plants when excavators destroyed a pipeline that provided the business’ water, but failed to spend $600 to convey water through a different pipe and save some of the plants, 6 and

 In all of these cases, the injured party could have taken reasonable measures to reduce their losses.
 However, they did not make use of them.